An upper bound for the $k$-power domination number in $r$-uniform hypergraphs: An upper bound for -uniform hypergraphs

 \end{proof}

-The set of {\it external private neighbors} of a vertex $v$ with respect to a set $S$ in $\mathcal{H}$, denoted $epn(v,S),$ is the set of vertices not in $S$ that are adjacent to $v$, but not to any other vertex in $S$.
+Given a set $S$ in a hypergraph in $\mathcal{H}$, the set of {\it external private neighbors} of a vertex $v\in S$, denoted $epn(v,S),$ is the set of vertices not in $S$ that are adjacent to $v$, but not to any other vertex in $S$.

 \begin{lem} Let $\mathcal{H}$ be a hypergraph and let $D$ be a minimum $k$-power dominating set of $\mathcal{H}$ such that $k+1\leq deg_w(v,N[D\setminus \{v\}])$.
-Then $deg_w(v,N[D\setminus \{v\}]) \leq |epn(v,D)|,$ for all $v\in D$. \end{lem}
+Then $k+1\leq deg_w(v,N[D\setminus \{v\}]) \leq |epn(v,D)|,$ for all $v\in D$. \end{lem}

 \begin{proof} Using Lemma \ref{first}, let $D$ be a minimum $k$-power dominating set of $\mathcal{H}$ such that $k+1\leq deg_w(v,N[D\setminus \{v\}])$ for all $v\in D$.
 Color $v$ and $N[D\setminus \{v\}]$ blue, for some $v\in D$.
 Then the external private neighborhood of $v$ is left white, which implies $deg_w(v,N[D\setminus \{v\}])\leq epn(v,D)$. \end{proof}